CarlosEduardoFerreiraRamos/angular-component-class/README.md

 Now, knowing all that let's add a style to our card component.

-First, let us give our component a more "Card" look by adding a border.
+Let's give our component a more "Card" look by adding a border.
 To select the component itself use the `:host` selector.

 ```scss
 // card.component.scss